tailscale/terraform-provider-tailscale/README.md

 ## Releasing

+Our releases follow sem-ver format and follow the recommended versioning practices [as documented by HashiCorp](https://developer.hashicorp.com/terraform/plugin/best-practices/versioning).

 Pushing a tag of the format `vX.Y.Z` will trigger the [release workflow](./.github/workflows/release.yml) which uses [goreleaser](https://github.com/goreleaser/goreleaser) to build and sign artifacts and generate a [GitHub release](https://github.com/tailscale/terraform-provider-tailscale/releases).

 GitHub releases are pulled in and served by the [HashiCorp Terrafrom](https://registry.terraform.io/providers/tailscale/tailscale/latest) and [OpenTofu](https://github.com/opentofu/registry/blob/main/providers/t/tailscale/tailscale.json) registries for usage of the provider via Terraform or OpenTofu.